7 Best Coffee Scales: Reviews and Buying Guide

 Weighted measurements […] ensure using a consistent amount of coffee each time you brew.
 This helps you ensure delicious [coffee] every time.

-First of all, measuring out the coffee beans or grounds gives you more control over the brewing process.
+First of all, measuring out the beans or grounds gives you more control over the coffee brewing process.
 You’ll quickly determine exactly how much coffee is enough for a reinvigorating doppio or a punchy French press.

 Then, there’s the experimentation.
 For example, you might find that your pour over yields a better brew with fewer grounds than you are used to.
-WIth a scale, you can add or subtract a few grams to each pot until you reach the bliss of a perfect pour – and then you know how to repeat that pour every time (1).
+With a scale, you can add or subtract a few grams to each pot until you reach the bliss of a perfect pour – and then you know how to repeat that pour every time (1).

 The metric system allows you to zero in on the minute weight differences without having to hassle with decimals and fractions.
 This is important because the volume and strength of your coffee can significantly vary based on the roast level and beans’ freshness (3).
 That said, keep your coffee beans in airtight container to keep them fresh.
+Or if you’re interested in roasting coffee beans at home, here are some great machines you can choose from.

 A novice coffee lover might believe that the scale design is second to its accuracy.
 This is true, to an extent.
 But remember, your coffee scale will be spending time in a hot, moist environment and you might easily spill water or coffee over it.